 Technology plays a remarkable role in the automotive insurance sector.
 The automotive insurance companies are always in need of huge volumes of data.

-Every day more than hundreds and thousands of accidents and thefts are taking place throughout the world.
-Which means dealing with hundreds and thousands of license plates, dates, and financial figures.
+Every day, hundreds and thousands of accidents and thefts are taking place throughout the world.
+This means dealing with hundreds and thousands of license plates, dates, and financial figures.

 This is where Big Data enters the field.
 Big data and analysis are gradually becoming a necessary tool for designing useful and improved products and services.